Frequent writing or overwriting of data negatively affects the lifespan of an SD card.

 tmpfs /mnt/ramdisk tmpfs nodev,nosuid,size=50M 0 0

-This allows you to save 50 MB of data to /mnt/ramdisk.
-After a restart, you can use
+This allows you to store 50 MB of data on /mnt/ramdisk.
+After a restart, you can log in with

 sudo df -h